rht-labs/labs-ci-cd/hubot/README.md

 3. Use the jenkins-s2i-build template found [here](../openshift-templates/jenkins-s2i-build/template.json) to build the jenkins image.

-4. Use the jenkins-deploy template found [here](../openshift-templates/jenkins-deploy/template-slack-sonar.json) to deploy to OpenShift in the same project as hubot.
+4. Use the jenkins-deploy template found [here](../openshift-templates/jenkins-deploy/template.json) to deploy to OpenShift in the same project as hubot.
-- In the param file for the jenkins deployment add values for `HUBOT_URL` (if not http://hubot:8080/) and `HUBOT_DEFAULT_ROOM`.
+- In the param file for the jenkins deployment add values for `HUBOT_URL` (by default http://hubot:8080/) and `HUBOT_DEFAULT_ROOM` (by default jenkins).
 These values can be overridden in the Jenkinsfile.

 ## Usage